valancej/documentation/_posts/faq/2014-09-10-enabling-access-to-servers.md

 ## Access from RDS instances

-Different to the settings mentioned above you need to provide the name of the security group, instead of the ID.
+Different to the settings mentioned above you need to provide the name of the security group instead of the ID.
 Please add the following access rules

 * Account ID: *841076584876*
 * Security group name: *default*